yeswework/fabrica-dev-kit/README.md

 * New Webpack/Babel build pipeline to compile theme-based WP 5/Gutenberg blocks (default filename `assets/js/blocks.js`)
 * New Gutenberg-ready common / front / editor boilerplate structure for CSS
 * Automatic timestamp-based fingerprinting on production assets, for cache-busting where needed
+* Use [sanitize.css](https://csstools.github.io/sanitize.css/) in boilerplate theme theme (switched from normalize.css)
 * New `fdk deploy` task recompiles and runs Wordmove, so you can deploy in a new tab without having to stop the build process
-* General spring-cleaning, upgrading and tweaking (NB. no longer including Lost Grid prefer CSS Grid)
+* General spring-cleaning, upgrading and tweaking (NB. no longer including Lost Grid in favour of CSS Grid; no longer including jQuery by default.)

 **2.0**
 * Fabrica Dev Kit is now installed globally via `npm`, rather than cloned for each project, and accessible as `fdk` shell command – see below for instructions.
 Also includes options for plugin development and easier Wordmove configuration.
 Ruby is no longer a dependency.